Harold Bell Wright: Later life and death

 From 1914 to about 1933 Wright lived mostly in Tucson, Arizona.
 Wright's land on Tucson's east side became the Harold Bell Wright Estates subdivision and the streets bear names of some of his fictional characters and book titles such as Printer Udell, Barbara Worth, Shepherd Hills, Brian Kent, and Marta Hillgrove.
 A small city park in the neighborhood is named for him.
 His home has been restored and is now a private residence.

 From 1935 until his death in 1944, Wright lived on his "Quiet Hills Farm" in or near Escondido, California.
-He traveled much, staying for months at a time in primitive camps, vacation homes, hotels or resorts, in such places as Riverside, San Diego, Palm Springs and Benbow, California; Tucson and Prescott, Arizona; Hawaii; and the Barbados.
+He traveled much, staying for months at a time in primitive camps, vacation homes, hotels or resorts, in such places as Riverside, San Diego, Palm Springs and Benbow, California; Tucson and Prescott, Arizona; Hawaii; and Barbados.
 Wright usually lived one or two years in a location before using it as the setting for one of his novels.

 Wright struggled most of his life with lung disease.
 He died of bronchial pneumonia in Scripps Memorial Hospital in La Jolla, California on May 24, 1944, twenty days after his 72nd birthday, and was buried in the Cathedral Mausoleum, in Greenwood Memorial Park, in San Diego.